Do you sometimes feel like you need a nutrition degree to feed your dog a raw diet?

-One of the barriers to feeding dogs raw food is the misleading notion that balancing and creating canine diets is an exact science that must be performed in the laboratory.
+One of the things that stops people from feeding dogs raw food is the notion that creating and balancing canine diets is an exact science that must be performed in the laboratory.

 Balancing The Calcium:Phosphorus Ratio

-Bones are a safe source of dietary calcium and if dogs consume enough of them, the diet will be balanced without a lot of difficult calculation.
+Bones are a safe source of dietary calcium and if dogs eat enough of them, the diet will be balanced without a lot of difficult calculations.

 Overall, balancing calcium and phosphorus isn’t all that difficult, as long as dogs receive plenty of bone.
 In general, any bone content over 10% is plenty although you shouldn’t exceed 25% because dogs need other nutrients too.